pf4j/pf4j/SECURITY.md

 ## Supported versions

 Security fixes are applied to the latest 3.x release.
-Older releases are not backported — if you are affected, the fix will be to upgrade.
+Older releases are not backported, so if you are affected the fix is to upgrade.

 ## Reporting a vulnerability